ywcui1990/numenta-apps/grok/README.rst

 Reset RabbitMQ
 ~~~~~~~~~~~~~~
-If you have an old copy of grok then you need to clean up RabbitMQ queues.
+If you have an old copy of htm-it then you need to clean up RabbitMQ queues.

 ::